 LIFTT is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or status as a protected veteran.
 Persons with disabilities, veterans, women, and minorities are encouraged to apply.

-Typical positions at LIFTT are Independent Living Specialist, CFC Self Direct Personal Care Program Managers, Peer Mentors as well as clerical positions.
-Check below for any open position:
+Typical positions at LIFTT are Independent Living Specialist, Personal Care Program Managers, Peer Mentors as well as clerical positions.
+Check below for any open positions

 Location: Billings, Montana